Skip to main content

 • Wooden Windows and Doors: Wooden windows usually come with a higher initial cost.
 Over time, regular maintenance such as polishing, painting, and minor repairs can increase overall expenses, making them a costlier option in the long run.

 • uPVC Windows and Doors: uPVC windows are generally more affordable at the time of purchase.
-Also, they require very little maintenance, and long-term costs remain lower, making them a practical option for many homeowners.
+Also, they require very little maintenance, and long-term costs remain lower, making them a practical option for many homeowner

 IndiFrame Upvc Windows & Doors